 Bilston Quality Steel

 A nice overall view, probably taken at the same time as the Steel News feature in July 1976 ‘Bilston Drive for Top Quality’ (See ‘Steel News 1973-77).
-The Employment, Drawing and Work Study offices are in the foreground, the large dark brick building in the near background with the rectangular white stone edged windows is the General Office, the lighter more modern looking building in the background is the office of Tarmac plc.
+The Employment, Drawing and Work Study offices are in the foreground, the large dark brick building in the near background with the rectangular white stone edged windows is the General Office, the lighter more modern looking building in the distant background is the office of Tarmac plc.
 The land in the middle foreground, full of what looks like wooden sleepers, between the hedges and the fence is that of BSC engineering company E.N.
 Wright who had their own entrance a few yards adjacent to that of the works.

 Taken at the same time as the preceding picture given the same cars in the same spots (being an Austin 1800, an Austin Allegro, a Ford Cortina Mk III and an Austin Maxi).
 Another nice image, again, with Elisabeth dominating the background.